JakobGM/astrality/docs/modules.rst

             type: weekday

         on_startup:
+            run:
-            run: notify-send "You just started Astrality, and the day is {event}"
+                - shell: 'notify-send "You just started Astrality, and the day is {event}"'

         on_event:
             run:
-                - notify-send "It is now midnight, have a great {event}!
-I'm creating a notes document for this day."
+                - shell: 'notify-send "It is now midnight, have a great {event}!
+I'm creating a notes document for this day."'
-                - touch ~/notes/notes_for_{event}.txt
+                - shell: 'touch ~/notes/notes_for_{event}.txt'

         on_exit:
             run:
-                - echo "Deleting today's notes!"
+                - shell: 'echo "Deleting today's notes!"'
-                - rm ~/notes/notes_for_{event}.txt
+                - shell: 'rm ~/notes/notes_for_{event}.txt'

 .. _trigger_action: